CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 For this, we'll be implementing two methods:

-1. `run` - A method that will keep reading until we run out of lines in the trace
+1. `run` - A method that will keep reading until we reach the end of the trace
 2. `parse_line` - A method for extracting the access type, address, and instruction count from a line from the trace file

 We can implement the `run` method as follows: